philzook58/knuckledragger/README.md

 ## Design

-Using widespread and commonly supported languages gives a huge leg up in terms of tooling and audience.

 It is not desirable or within my capabilities to build a giant universe in which to live.
 The goal is to take a subtle blade and bolt together things that already exist.

+Using widespread and commonly supported languages gives a huge leg up in terms of tooling and audience.
+Python is the modern lingua franca of computing.
+It has a first class interactive experience and extensive bindings to projects in other languages.

+Core functionality comes from [Z3](https://github.com/Z3Prover/z3).
+The Z3 python api is a de facto standard.
+The term and formula data structures of knuckledragger are literally Z3 python terms and formula.
+To some degree, knuckledragger is a metalayer to guide Z3 through proofs it could perhaps do on its own, but it would get lost.

+A hope is to be able to use easy access to [Jupyter](https://jupyter.org/), [copilot](https://copilot.microsoft.com/), ML ecosystems, [sympy](https://www.sympy.org/), [cvxpy](https://www.cvxpy.org/), [numpy](https://numpy.org/), [scipy](https://scipy.org/), [Julia](https://github.com/JuliaPy/PythonCall.jl), [Prolog](https://www.swi-prolog.org/pldoc/man?section=janus-call-prolog), [Maude](https://fadoss.github.io/maude-bindings/), [calcium](https://fredrikj.net/calcium/), [flint](https://fredrikj.net/python-flint/), [Mathematica](https://reference.wolfram.com/language/WolframClientForPython/), and [sage](https://www.sagemath.org/) will make metaprogramming in this system very powerful.
+I maintain the option to just trust these results but hopefully they can be translated into arguments the kernel can understand.

+The core logic is more or less multi-sorted first order logic aka [SMT-LIB2](https://smt-lib.org/).

+Big features that ATPs do not often support are induction, definitions, and other axiom schema.
+Knuckledragger supports these.

+Other theorem provers of interest: [cvc5](https://cvc5.github.io/), [Vampire](https://vprover.github.io/), [eprover](https://wwwlehre.dhbw-stuttgart.de/~sschulz/E/E.html), [Twee](https://nick8325.github.io/twee/), [egglog](https://egglog-python.readthedocs.io/latest/), [nanoCoP](https://leancop.de/nanocop/).

 The de Bruijn criterion is going to be bent or broken in certain senses.
 Attention is paid to what is kernel and what is not.
-Proof objects are basically trees recording chains of lemmas from Automated Theorem Prover (ATP) calls.
+Proof objects are basically trees recording chains of lemmas discharged by Automated Theorem Prover (ATP) calls.
 Soundness will be attempted, accidental misuse will be made difficult but not impossible.

-Core functionality comes from [Z3](https://github.com/Z3Prover/z3) and other ATPs.
-To some degree, knuckledragger is a metalayer to guide automated provers down proofs they could perhaps do on their own, but of course would get lost.

-Other theorem provers of interest: [cvc5](https://cvc5.github.io/), [Vampire](https://vprover.github.io/), [eprover](https://wwwlehre.dhbw-stuttgart.de/~sschulz/E/E.html), [Twee](https://nick8325.github.io/twee/), [egglog](https://egglog-python.readthedocs.io/latest/), [nanoCoP](https://leancop.de/nanocop/).

-The core logic is more or less multi-sorted first order logic.

-Big features that ATPs do not often support is induction, definitions, and other axiom schema.
-These are supported.

-A hope is to be able to use easy access to [Jupyter](https://jupyter.org/), [copilot](https://copilot.microsoft.com/), ML ecosystems, [sympy](https://www.sympy.org/), [cvxpy](https://www.cvxpy.org/), [numpy](https://numpy.org/), scipy, [Julia](https://github.com/JuliaPy/PythonCall.jl), [Prolog](https://www.swi-prolog.org/pldoc/man?section=janus-call-prolog), [calcium](https://fredrikj.net/calcium/), [flint](https://fredrikj.net/python-flint/), and [sage](https://www.sagemath.org/) will make metaprogramming this system very powerful.
-I maintain the option to just trust these results but hopefully they can be translated into arguments the kernel can understand.
+Isabelle and ACL2 are the strongest influences.
+If you want dependent type theory, you are at a level of investment and sophistication that is behooves you to be in another system.
+Should there be a strong automated DTT solver someday, I will reconsider.

+I maintain the right to change my mind about anything.